IBM/kubernetes-networking/README.md

 This pattern can be repeated as you expose more services to the internet.

 This diagram shows how the ingress works in this example.
 There are two nginx pods for high availability.
-The nginx pods are fronted by a LoadBalancer service which manages the public IP using keepalived.

 ![ingress](images/ingress.png)